jure-praznikar/Graphlets-B-value/README.md

 of the wiring of a given atom, can be used in a multiple linear regression model <br>
 to predict atomic displacement parameters in protein structures. <br>
 For details see:<br>
+By default Bilogucal unit 1 from pdb file is selected.
+Otherwise, all chains,
+asymmetric unit is selected!!! (to je za dodelat!!!!!)

 ### **Prerequisites for running R scripts**